Araguaia (TV series)

-Renato Modesto, Julio Fischer, Alessandro Marson and Fausto Galvão.
-The novela was topbilled by Cléo Pires, Murilo Rosa, Milena Toscano, Thiago Fragoso, Júlia Lemmertz, Lima Duarte and together with an ensemble cast.
-Due to its success it was nominated for the International Emmy Awards 2011.
+Created by Walther Negrão and co-written by Jackie Vellego, Renato Modesto, Julio Fischer, Alessandro Marson and Fausto Galvão.
+Directed by Marcos Schechtman and Marcelo Travesso.

+Starring Cléo Pires, Murilo Rosa, Milena Toscano, Thiago Fragoso, Júlia Lemmertz and Lima Duarte.

+In 2012, the show was nominated for the International Emmy Award for Best Telenovela.

 Plot

 First phase

 In 1845, before industrialization, women had to do everything to protect what they owned as they did not depend so much in men.
 One day an indigenous tribe, Karuê, launched an attack on the women's homestead and rob and grab their properties.
 Many are killed and Apoena, one of the attackers rescues Antonîa, a teenager and decides to take her to his community.
 Through the ventures, Antonîa and Apoena fall in love in and hence, she becomes pregnant.
 On arriving among the Karuê community, Antonîa's state (pregnancy) awakens Larú's hatred and therefore casts a curse on all Antonîa and Apoena's male offspring.
-They children die under mysterious circumstances on the banks of Araguaia river.
+The children die under mysterious circumstances on the banks of Araguaia River.